finaldestroyer/Personal_Finance_Manager_AI/README.md

 ### Data Storage

-The application uses JSON files to store financial data:
+**The application uses JSON files to store financial data**:
-    income.json for income data.
+    - income.json for income data.
-    expenses.json for expense data.
+    - expenses.json for expense data.
-    budget.json for budget data.
+    - budget.json for budget data.
-    savings.json for savings data.
+    - savings.json for savings data.
     These files are cleared after exporting the data to Excel.

 ### Example: